GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Introduction

-A key aspect of this curse, known as \emph{hubness} \cite{radovanovic2010hubs}, undermines the reliability of nearest neighbor relationships in high-dimensional spaces \cite{beyer1999nearest,aggarwal2001surprising}.
-Specifically, certain points, called \emph{hubs}, appear disproportionately often among the $k$-nearest neighbors of other data points, even when they are not semantically related to those points \cite{pachet2004improving}.
+A key aspect of this curse, known as \emph{hubness} \cite{radovanovic2010hubs}, undermines the reliability of nearest-neighbor relationships in high-dimensional spaces \cite{beyer1999nearest,aggarwal2001surprising}.
+Specifically, certain points, called \emph{hubs}, appear disproportionately often among the $k$-nearest-neighbors of other data points, even when they are semantically unrelated \cite{pachet2004improving}.
+At the same time, many other points, called \emph{antihubs}, never appear as nearest-neighbors, meaning they effectively vanish from distance-based evaluation.
 This phenomenon arises from the structure of high-dimensional data distributions and is not simply due to limited sample size \cite{radovanovic2010hubs}.

 Hubness has been recognized as problematic in various domains such as image recognition \cite{DBLP:conf/iccp2/TomasevBMN11} and recommender systems \cite{hara2015reducing}.
 We show that hubness also affects modern embedding spaces (\Cref{tab:hubness_measures}).